bratislava/gmb.sk/next/README.md

 ## Static Site Generation

-If you want to test static site generation locally, you need to run `yarn build` and `yarn start`.
+If you want to test static site generation locally, you need to run `npm run build` and `npm run start`.
 This commands run by default with the prod env variable, so in order to have the local env variable for strapi, you need to create `.env.local` with `STRAPI_URL=localhost:1337` to override the prod values.
 This file is ignored by git, because it often contains sensitive secrets

-## Fluid resposive design
+## Fluid responsive design

 If you need to change some font sizes or spacing, check the `styles/globals.css` and `tailwing.config.js` files how are all sizes set up.